-Jesse Owens 1936 Olympic Gold Medal Expected to Sell for More Than $1 Million
+Jesse Owens 1936 Olympic Gold Medal Sells for Nearly $1.5 Million

 Jesse Owens set a pair of Olympic records at the 1936 games.
 One of his gold medals is expected to break one more when SCP Auctions sells it in December.